ggarredondo/Nightmare/README.md

 <img src="https://i.imgur.com/UR6iQrr.gif" width="45%"></img>
 <img src="https://i.imgur.com/03p6JC9.gif" width="45%"></img>
 <br/> <br/>
 The player can rotate and change direction mid-air (regardless of whether they're falling or levitating), but they can't build up speed.
-To build up speed, they have to use the **thrust** action.
+The only way to build up speed while in the air is through the **thrust** action.
 By holding the *right trigger* (on gamepad) or the mouse's *left click*, the player is launched forward in the direction of the camera.
 This action uses up a lot of **ego** though, so it has to be used sparingly.
 <br/> <br/>
 <img src="https://i.imgur.com/5ysXMBz.gif" width="45%"></img>
 <br/> <br/>